UW-GAC/QCpipeline/README.txt

 --queue gcc.q (or other queues) specifies the queue to use.
 The default is gcc.q.
 Check qstat first to decide which queue to use for --assoc

-# If there,F"(Bs a sex covariate in the model(s), use the option --covarsex:
-/projects/geneva/geneva_sata/GCC_code/QCpipeline/assoc.py \
-/projects/geneva/geneva_sata/GCC_code/QCpipeline/config_examples/assoc.config 1 26 --assoc --covarsex,
-so the code will treat chromosome Y differently.

 # If there are categorical covariates in the model(s), specify them in the config file so they will be converted into factors automatically.